0xEtern4lW0lf/0xEtern4lW0lf.github.io/_posts/2022-12-17-HTB-Forest.md

 image: https://0xetern4lw0lf.github.io/assets/img/HTB/HTB-Forest/Forest.png
 ---

-# Introdution

-[https://app.hackthebox.com/machines/Forest](https://app.hackthebox.com/machines/Forest)

 This is a easy windows machine.
 It is a domain controller that allows me to enumerate users over RPC, attack Kerberos with AS-REP Roasting, and use Win-RM to get a shell.

 **Have a good time!**

+# Introdution

+[https://app.hackthebox.com/machines/Forest](https://app.hackthebox.com/machines/Forest)

+* **IP:** 10.10.10.161

 ## Diagram